Exciting toys Stone shop: Svatoslavova 554/1, Prague 4 - Nusle

 We test the way of use and functionality, e.g. whether the harness really immobilizes or stretches, simply fulfills its purpose.

 Dildos are tested for the degree of pull on the skin during friction.
 Porous PVC dildos pull quite a bit.
 Non-porous silicone virtually none at all.
 Exceptionally, some dildos (even those offered by reputable stores or distributors) burn the mucous membrane when it is injured and are not allowed to be sold.
-Further, resistance to prohibited gels for the material and to the rather extreme environment in the rectum.
-In practice, most devices except condoms can be used with banned gels without damage.
-Some dildos are easily deformed to a slightly smooth or stool stained surface - especially PVC and TPE dildos when using a fat/oil based gel (deer tallow).

 The rectal mucosa is also very sensitive to grinding/rounding and is usually used to confirm the tactile test.